Centre’s major aid package for jobless

 The ECC also allowed Rs2.5 billion block allocation to Kashmir and Gilgit Baltistan for disbursement through a special arrangement.
 The committee instructed the Ministry of Industries and Production to bring up similar relief packages for the agriculture sector including the agricultural tube wells, as well as transporters and the microfinance sector.

+The banks and development finance institutions assigned limits under the scheme would be eligible executing agencies.

-On a proposal by the MEA, the ECC approved the external debt restructuring of the government by availing the G-20 debt relief and engaging with bilateral donors for individual debt suspension with the proviso that agreements to that effect could be subsequently brought to the ECC for approval.
+On a proposal by the Ministry of Economic Affairs, the ECC approved the external debt restructuring of the government by availing the G-20 debt relief and engaging with bilateral donors for individual debt suspension with the proviso that agreements to that effect could be subsequently brought to the ECC for approval.